-MB Hello and welcome.
+MB Hello and welcome to Short Briefings on Long Term Thinking.
 Thanks for joining us.
 I'm Malcolm Borthwick, managing editor of Intellectual Capital at Baillie Gifford.

 'High frequency trading', 'short selling', 'smart beta'.
 Over the last decade the investment industry has become increasingly short term and increasingly complex.
 There are now more stock indices in the world than companies listed on stock markets.
 Some fear the industry has lost its way.
 I'm joined in our Edinburgh studio by one of them, Stuart Dunbar, who's a partner at Baillie Gifford.